tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 "counter = counter + 1", which takes the counter variable, adds one to it, and assigns that value to the counter value.
 Another shorthand is the "counter += 1".
 This also does the same exact operation as "counter = counter + 1".
 This behavior is exhibited in several programming languages.
-The same typically goes for subtraction, multiplication, and division.
-Examples will be provided later.
+The same typically goes for subtraction, multiplication, division, and modulo operations.
 Once the value is incremented by one, the value is then printed to the screen giving us "1".

 Like outlined in the comments above, once the program hits the end of the loop, it will go check